Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 • Conclusion: We have reason to believe that an intelligent agent acted to design the universe.

-The fine-tuning of the universe suggests the presence of an intelligent force that transcends the material cosmos.
+If we consider an intelligent cause as a possible explanation for this phenomenon, it naturally points to the existence of an intelligent force beyond the universe.
+Such an intelligence would need the power to set the fine‑tuning parameters and fix the universe’s initial conditions at the very moment of creation.
+This makes more sense than suggesting that a being originating within the universe, having come into existence after it began, could have influenced the fine-tuning of the physical laws and constants that govern it.
+That rules out explanations like advanced extraterrestrials, and leaves us with the presence of an intelligent force that transcends the material cosmos.
 Theistic views, which depict God as existing independently of the universe in a timeless, eternal domain, align with this idea.
 Theism can provide a causally adequate account for the universe’s origin in time, its fine-tuning from the onset, and the emergence of specific information essential for the genesis of the first living organisms.

 Naturalistic Explanations for the Fine-Tuning